Kimmeridge Bay

 Tides play a big part in enjoying Kimmeridge Bay - low tide reveals the best rock pools and fossil-hunting spots, while high tide is great for swimming and surfing over the reef.

 Tide times vary daily and throughout the year.
-For accurate 2026 predictions, check reliable sources like tidetime.org, dorset-tides.com, or the BBC weather tides page closer to your visit – they update annually with precise local data.
+For accurate 2026 predictions, check reliable sources like tidetime.org, or dorset-tides.com closer to your visit - they update annually with precise local data.

 Camping in Kimmeridge